itsmeichigo/ICGTransitionAnimation/README.md

 By default, there are serveral available animation controllers provided in the library for basic transition customization.
 You are however encouraged to create your own, creative transition style by subclassing `ICGBaseAnimation`.
 The idea is pretty simple - you just need to override the mandatory method `animateTransition: fromView: toView:`.
 If you wish to add interactive transition too, be sure to override `setInteractionEnabledForOperation:`.

 For sample code, check out the implementation of `ICGSlideAnimation` provided in the library, which supports both custom animation and interaction transition.

-### Sample project

-The sample project show how to present and dismiss a popin with different transition styles.

-If you are using CocoaPods in version 0.29 or better, you can quickly run the demo project with the following command line :

-	pod try ICGTransitionAnimation

 ## Requirements